Sub-Riemannian interpolation inequalities: Main Jacobian estimate

 is well defined.
 The next result is an estimate for its Jacobian determinant at $x$. \begin{theorem}[Main Jacobian estimate] Under the same hypotheses of Theorem~\ref{t:FR}, let $\gamma(t) = \exp_x(t d_x \phi)$, with $t \in [0,1]$, be the unique minimizing curve joining $x$ with $y$, which does not contain abnormal segments.
 Then, the linear maps

 satisfy the following estimate, for all fixed $s \in (0,1]$:

-where the determinant is computed with respect to some smooth moving frame along $\gamma$, and the matrices $N^\vers_s(t)$ are defined as in Section \ref{s:sjm}, with respect to some Darboux lift along the corresponding extremal $e^{t\vec{H}}(d_x\phi)$.
+where the determinants are computed with respect to some smooth moving frame along $\gamma$, and the matrices $N^\vers_s(t)$ are defined as in Section \ref{s:sjm}, with respect to some Darboux lift along the corresponding extremal.